sixFingers/karadiff/README.md

 `-word` (removal) `+word` (addition) ` ` (common text).

 On the left side are displayed the removals, on the right one the additions.

+## Todo
+Among the other things, find a way to control coloring and highlighting for the output in CodeMirror's boxes.